Arcachon

-Arcachon (/fr/; Arcaishon) is a commune in the southwestern French department of Gironde.
+Arcachon (/fr/; Arcaishon) is a subprefecture in the southwestern French department of Gironde.
 It is a popular seaside resort on the Atlantic coast 55 km southwest of Bordeaux, in the Landes forest.
 It has a sandy beach and a mild climate, said to be favourable for people suffering from pulmonary complaints.

 History

 On 2 May 1857, Emperor Napoleon III signed an imperial decree declaring that Arcachon was now an autonomous municipality; coincidentally, the railway line extension from Bordeaux to Arcachon had been completed that same year.
-At that time, Arcachon was scarcely more than a forest of pine trees, oaks and strawberry trees (arbutus), with no road links and few real housesand a population fewer than 400 people, mostly fishermen and peasants.
+At that time, Arcachon was scarcely more than a forest of pine trees, oaks and strawberry trees (arbutus), with no road links and few real houses and a population fewer than 400 people, mostly fishermen and peasants.
 In earlier years, when some hygienists began to recommend sea bathing, three sea establishments were laid out by investors to attract the Bordeaux bourgeoisie and other wealthy people.
 This was the beginning of a new lifestyle and some of the locals got the opportunity to claim their independence from La Teste-de-Buch, which owned their properties, in order to found a "free" new town, Arcachon.
 Until 1950, tuberculosis patients also visited Arcachon for fresh-air treatments.

 Arcachon is known for the "Arcachonnaise", the local name for an Arcachon villa, the architectural style of many of the older houses built there in the nineteenth century.

 The United States Navy established a naval air station in the area on 8 June 1918 to operate seaplanes during World War I. The base closed shortly after the First Armistice at Compiègne.

 Population

-The historic populations of Arcachon from 1861 until 2017 are shown in the table below.
+The historic populations of Arcachon from 1861 until 2023 are shown in the table below.